TGDivy/TGDivy/README.md

 ## 💬🌞

-> Truth is such a rare thing, it is delighted to tell it. ~ Emily Dickinson
+> Respect was invented to cover the empty place where love should be. ~ Leo Tolstoy

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )